 4. Bedding

 When they get older I recommend going with a bed that fits in their crate and has a washable cover.
-You can see our Bella here in her 27” x 36” crate with a large shredded natural latex core pillow bed with a washable organic cotton flannel cover.
+Above is Bella with a large washable bed that covers the entire floor of the crate.

 Just like baby’s, puppies are born with an inherent desire to explore their surroundings.
-This can lead them to get into a lot of trouble.
-Puppies should never be left alone unless they are secured in a baby proof place.
+This can lead to getting into a lot of trouble.
+Puppies should never be left alone unless they are secured in a puppy proof location.

 To puppy proof your home you will need gates to limit where they can roam and you need to carefully inspect every inch of that space for hazards like electrical cords and poisonous plants.
 Read Puppy Proofing Your Home – 10 Silent Dangers to get tips on what you need to look for.

-Here you see the Midwest Foldable Metal Exercise pen connected to the Midwest crate.
+If you live in an open concept home gates will not work for you.
+Another option is the Midwest Foldable Metal Exercise pen that can be connected to a Midwest crate.
 The combination creates a safe place for your puppy when you can’t watch them.
-The Midwest Foldable Metal Exercise pen is available at Amazon.com
+The Midwest Foldable Metal Exercise pen is available at Amazon.com.

 6. Collar And Leash